Crown Cruise Line: History

 At the same time, Crown ordered a brand-new ship from Union Naval de Levante.
-The Crown Monarch, delivered in 1990, sailed on seven-day cruises from Palm Beach to Key West, Grand Cayman, Ocho Rios in Jamaica and Labadee Shores, Crown`s private beach in Haiti.
+The Crown Monarch, delivered in 1990, sailed on seven-day cruises from Palm Beach to Key West, Grand Cayman, Ocho Rios in Jamaica and Labadee Shores, Crown's private beach in Haiti.
 Except September and October, when the ship departs for three seven-day Canada cruises and one two-week cruise from New York to the Caribbean.
 The ship was designed to have a yacht-like ambiance by GMO Design Inc. of Boca Raton and had 265 staterooms and suites, including 400-square-foot staterooms with whirlpool tubs, a 288-seat dining room, tiered showroom, a disco and a jazz lounge.
 With the delivery of the $95 million Crown Monarch, Crown terminated the Crown del Mar lease in 1991, stating that the former ferry "did not fit with the fresh image".

 A new 45,000 square foot cruise terminal was constructed for use by Crown Cruise Line at the Port of Palm Beach and opened in 1990.
 The facility includes areas for baggage and the U.S. Customs and Border Protection Agency (CBP) on the ground floor, and passenger check-in areas on the second floor.
 A radial-telescoping, enclosed, adjustable-height passenger bridge is provided from the second floor to the north side of Slip 1.

 The Gulf war and recession in 1991 affected tourism spending, and the cruise company scaled back their operation.
 Crown's parent company, Grundstad Maritime, split the company in two.
 The day cruises aboard the Viking Princess moved under the name Palm Beach Cruises.
 The Crown Cruise Line name, marketing, and 50% ownership of the Crown Monarch were turned over to Commodore Cruise Line and parent company Effjohn International, a Scandinavian shipping firm.
 Grundstad Maritime continued to provide crew and sail the Crown Monarch.

-Two additional new sister ships, the Crown Jewel and the Crown Dynasty, had been ordered from Union Navale de Levante for delivery in 1992 and 1993.
+Two additional new sister ships, the Crown Jewel and the Crown Dynasty, had been ordered from Union Naval de Levante for delivery in 1992 and 1993.
 The Cunard Line took over marketing, sales and reservations for Crown in 1993 and the three ships were placed in the new Cunard Crown division.
 Each had the prefix Cunard added to her name, and the three were transferred from the Port of Palm Beach to Port Everglades in Broward County.